-(a) Employees must have access to potable water means safe drinking water that meets the bacteriological and chemical quality requirements in OAR Chapter 333, Division 61, Public Water Systems, Oregon Health Authority, including but not limited to the requirements to ensure that workers are provided with cold or cool water for drinking.
-The water must be located as close as practical to the areas where employees are working.
-Where drinking water is not plumbed or otherwise continuously supplied, it must be provided in sufficient quantity at the beginning of the work shift to provide 32 oz per employee per hour for drinking for the entire shift.
-Employers may begin the shift with smaller quantities of water if they have effective procedures for replenishment during the shift as needed to allow employees to drink 32 oz or more per hour.
-The frequent drinking of water, as described in section (8), must be encouraged.
-However, do not allow employees to drink more than 48 oz, per NIOSH recommendations.
+(a) Employees must have access to potable water means safe drinking water that meets the bacteriological and chemical quality requirements in OAR Chapter 333, Division 61, Public Water Systems, Oregon Health Authority, including but not limited to the requirements to ensure that workers are provided with cold, cool, water for drinking.
+To help employers understand the differences between these water temperature terms, we have provided the following table as a guideline.
+The water must be located as close as practicable to the areas where employees are working.
+Where drinking water is not plumbed or otherwise continuously supplied, it must be provided in sufficient quantity at the beginning of the work shift to provide one quart per employee per hour for drinking for the entire shift.
+Employers may begin the shift with smaller quantities of water if they have effective procedures for replenishment during the shift as needed to allow employees to drink one quart or more per hour.
+The frequent drinking of water, as described in subsection (11)(a)(C), must be encouraged.